debasishbsws/docker-in-practice/docker-in-practice-2.md

 This command will build an image with the tag `my-node-app` using the instructions in the `Dockerfile` located in the current directory (`.`).
 Now if you run `docker image ls` you can see an image named `my-node-app` which is the image we build.
 And if we run that image as a container the app will print "Hello World!" into the browser.

-There are also some other types:
+There are also some other types of ways to build an image:

 To build an image from a Git repository, you can use the URL of the repository as the `PATH` argument: